How does an initial diagnostic work?

 How is the question pool for an initial diagnostic set-up?

-All concepts in a course/unit are included in an initial diagnostic, with the exception of informational concepts.
+All concepts in a course/unit are included in an initial diagnostic, except informational concepts.
 The number of questions per concept used for this diagnostic, as well as the question type and Bloom's Taxonomy level used, can be specified in the settings for each unit (for a unit diagnostic) or when setting up the learning path (for a course diagnostic).
 The system will pull questions from each concept that meets those requirements to form the pool for the diagnostic.
 For example, if the setting for the diagnostic is four self-check questions with a Bloom's level one, then four self-check questions with a Bloom's level one will be pulled from each concept in that unit/course to create the pool.

 How does mastery work for an initial diagnostic?